abelgomez/eclipse.installation/README.md

 ### papyrus-marte

-Installation scripts to install Eclipse SDK, Papyrus, and the MARTE profile for Mac OS X.
+Installation scripts to install Eclipse SDK, Papyrus, and the MARTE profile for Mac OS X and Linux x86-64.